 13+ years old: 8-10 (8oz/ea.) glasses of water or at least 80 ounces

 There are a lot of health, physical and mental benefits for kids from keeping hydrated and having water every day.
-Children have higher water requirements and therefore should be drinking lots of water throughout the day, especially during hot weather to help their minds and bodies function better.
+Children have higher water requirements.
+They should drink lots of water throughout the day.
+This is important during hot weather to help their minds and bodies function better.